 Head and Neck

-The quality of materials used for the head and the neck of the Yamaha F325 are okay for its price range.
+The quality of materials used for the head and neck of the Yamaha F325 is okay for their price range.

 One of the high points of the Yamaha F325 is the sound quality produced.

 The hardware employed is quite decent for this price range.
-I never really expected much from Yamaha.
-Overall, it contributes in delivering high performance.
+I only really expected a little from Yamaha.
+Overall, it contributes to delivering high performance.

 The Yamaha F325 is an excellent value for money for intending guitarists or beginners as it offers the necessary things they need without much complication.